Forensics-Bench/Forensics-Bench/README.md

 Before running the evaluation scripts, you need to configure the VLMs and correctly set the `model_paths` in `vlmeval/config.py`.

-After that, you can use a single script `run.py` to inference and evaluate multiple VLMs and benchmarks at a same time.
+After that, you can use a single script `run.py` to inference and evaluate VLMs on the Forensics-Bench.

 ## Step 0.
 Installation & Setup essential keys